My approach and philosophy

 (Adapted from Elke Lambers (2007), A Person-Centred Perspective on Supervision.
 In M. Cooper, M. O'Hara, P.F.
 Schmid and G. Wyatt The Handbook of Person-Centred Counselling and Psychotherapy.
 Basingstoke: Palgrave McMillan.
 P. 371).

-I am Co-Chair of the Person-Centred Association in the UK and an Accredited Registrant Member of the National Counselling Society.
+I am an Accredited Registrant Member of the National Counselling Society.

 The National Counselling and Psychotherapy Society

 This Not For Profit association of counsellors and psychotherapists aim to support the counselling profession, members and training organisations.